Recall Notices Happen

 It’s a sad truth that there are some repair shops and dealerships that will try and scare customers into bringing their vehicle in for unnecessary “recall service.”
 In fact, the Federal Trade Commission (FTC) recently sued a chain of car dealerships for sending out fake recall notices.
 Thus, it’s important to do your homework and be sure your notice is real.
 If your notice is actually fake, be sure to report it to the FTC immediately.

 One fantastic tool to help verify your notice is the safety issue and recall lookup tool provided by the NHTSA.
 Simply enter your vehicle’s VIN.
 The site also offers a wealth of terrific recall related information.
-Always remember to look through Protect My Car’s vehicle recall notice blog where you can stay up to date on all recall notices like our latest post here.
-Or some of our earlier post.
+Always remember to look through Protect My Car’s vehicle recall notice blog where you can stay up to date on all recall notices.

 Once You Know Your Recall Notice Is Real, Take Your Car to Be Repaired